 Health Information Technology (HIT) is an important component of a health center's operations.
 Specifically, the implementation of health information technology improves a provider’s ability to diagnose diseases, prevent medical errors, and reduce adverse drug reactions, which results in better patient outcomes over time.
 (1, 2)

-When most organizations think of health information technology, they think of electronic health records (EHR).
+When most organizations think of healthcare technology, they think of electronic health records (EHR).
 However, it is also important for health organizations to look beyond EHR data to reveal a complete story of patient health.
-(3) Solely relying on EHR data can create problematic gaps in understanding of a patient’s needs, as EHRs do not deliver the level of data analysis required for extracting necessary insights.
+(3) Solely relying on EHR data can create problematic gaps in understanding a patient’s needs, as EHRs do not deliver the level of data analysis required for extracting necessary insights.
 In addition, EHRs are not always able to easily share data with everyone who needs it.
 (3)

-The last decade has seen major advances in the production and collection of healthcare data, as well the ability to effectively access and analyze this information.
+The last decade has seen major advances in the production and collection of healthcare data, as well as the ability to effectively access and analyze this information.
 (4) With the use of a patient safety software solution, healthcare teams can easily access data through a central communication portal, as well as perform follow-up documentation and data analysis.

-3. Save time and increase efficiency
+3. Save Time and Increase Efficiency

-4. Lower healthcare costs
+4. Lower Healthcare Costs